socketsupply/nat-traversal-spec/SPEC.md

 # Specification

-This implementation targets UDP.
+This specification includes essential constants, functions, and program states.
+This specification also targets UDP.
 UDP is a [message-oriented][F0] [transport layer protocol][W1], ideal for talking to NATs because unlike TCP, it doesn't require a handshake to start communicating.
-It also delegates encryption and security responsibility to a higher level protocol or even the application layer, which in many cases is preferred.
+It also delegates encryption and security responsibility to a higher level protocol or even the application layer, which allows for the broadest set of use cases.

 ## Constants